CDRT/mk_docs/docs/guides/cv/commercial_vantage.md

 # Commercial Vantage Deployment Guide

+!!! info ""
-?> Updated: 2023-3-21
+    Updated: 2023-3-21

+!!! warning
-!> Due to requirements from the Lenovo Product Security team, logging is not enabled by default any longer.
+    Due to requirements from the Lenovo Product Security team, logging is not enabled by default any longer.
 To enable logging, set the following registry value to "True":<br><br>
 [HKEY_LOCAL_MACHINE\SOFTWARE\WOW6432Node\Lenovo\SystemUpdateAddin\Logs]
 "EnableLogs"="True"